Enforcement and Compliance, International Trade Administration, Department of Commerce.

 End Further Info

 Start Supplemental Information

-On May 31, 2017, the Department of Commerce (the Department) published the Preliminary Results of this antidumping duty administrative review of the antidumping order on nails from the UAE.
+On July 2, 2020, Commerce published the Preliminary Results of the administrative review of the antidumping duty order on steel nails from the UAE.

 Scope of the Order

-The merchandise subject to the order is certain steel nails.
-The product is currently classified under Harmonized Tariff Schedule of the United States (HTSUS) 7317.00.55, 7317.00.65, and 7317.00.75.
-Although the HTSUS numbers are provided for convenience and customs purposes, the written description of the scope of the order remains dispositive.
+While the HTSUS subheadings are provided for convenience and customs purposes, the written description of the scope of this order is dispositive.

 Cash Deposit Requirements